Suzuki GSR600: History

-However, the B-King did not hit production (although it finally did in 2007).
-Instead, the GSR600 a stripped-naked bike was unveiled in December 2005, with the tag of "Modern Art meets Race Technology".
-With a very similar design styling, it was initially nicknamed the "Baby B-King" or "Baby King".
-It had parts normally reserved for higher-end flagship models but incorporated into this motorcycle, such as the four-piston Tokico brake system used also on the GSX-R600 series.
+The B-King however did not hit production until 2007.
+Instead, the GSR600 was unveiled in December 2005.
+With a very similar design styling, it was initially nicknamed the "Baby B-King" or "Baby King" by the motorcycle community.

+It had various parts normally reserved for higher-end flagship models, such as the four-piston Toxico brake system used also on the GSX-R600 series.

 2006 model

 The first model arrived at dealerships in January 2006.

 2006 S-model

 A variant of the model, called the GSR600S or 'S'-model, was released middle of 2006.
 It differs from the standard model with a stock windshield, a radiator protector grill as well as carbon-fibre lamination for selected parts.

-2007 model
+2007 to latest model

-ABS was introduced to the range between 2007 and 2008 across different markets.
+ABS was introduced to the range in 2007 across different markets.
+This variation was sold as the GSR600A.